Important information about purchasing from the US.

 There are a number of approaches for recording remote interviews.
 Salamon and his team use a slew of apps to get the job done, each with their pros and cons for different circumstances.
 Google Hangouts, Audio Hijack and Zencastr have all been useful tools in the past, but more recently they’ve been making good use of the RØDECaster Pro to record their calls.
 “We're now playing with the Bluetooth feature on the new RØDECaster Pro, which makes [recording remote interviews] SUPER easy!”

-In case you haven’t caught on yet, the RØDECaster Pro is a revolutionary console that brings a new level of simplicity and professionalism to podcast production, and this includes recording remote interviews of all kinds.
+The RØDECaster Pro makes it very easy to integrate remote interviews of all kinds.
 Mobile devices can easily be connected via TRRS cable or Bluetooth, allowing calls to be either recorded and stored for later use or streamed on-the-fly during a podcast.
 It automatically provides a mix-minus too (more on this later).
-No other mixer or interface allows you to integrate phone calls into your podcasts so easily and with such impeccable sound quality.
+No other mixer or interface allows you to integrate phone calls into your podcasts so easily.

 Below we take a look at the ins and outs of recording remote calls for podcasts, with a little help from Salamon, as well as Mike Dawson, the voice, engineer and co-producer of The Adam Carolla Show.